Oldboy (2003 film): Plot

-In 1988, businessman Oh Dae-su is arrested for assault and drunkenness, causing him to miss his daughter's fourth birthday.
-His friend Joo-hwan collects him, but Dae-su disappears and awakens in a sealed hotel room.
-Takeout food is delivered through a pet door, and his only diversion is a television; from it, Dae-su learns that he has been framed for his wife's murder.
-As years pass, Dae-su grows deranged from solitude and attempts suicide by wrist-cutting, but is resuscitated.
-Dae-su then begins practicing martial arts against the wall and attempting to dig an escape tunnel.
+In 1988, businessman Oh Dae-su is arrested for assault and drunkenness, consequently missing his daughter's fourth birthday.
+Shortly after being collected by his friend Joo-hwan, Dae-su is abducted.
+He awakens in a sealed room with a television, from which he learns that he has been framed for his wife's murder.
+Growing deranged from the solitude as years pass, Dae-su theorizes about the identity of his captor, trains himself in martial arts, creates a hole in the wall with chopsticks to attempt to escape through, and attempts suicide by slitting his wrists (after which he is resuscitated).